20-Jun-2019, 2 Min Read , 86

-Backing up of your information is one of the most fundamental, but often ignored tips for security.
+Backing up your information is one of the most fundamental, but often ignored tips for security.
 It generates a duplicate copy of your data to ensure that you do not lose your significant information if a device is lost, robbed or damaged.

 It is best to build a backup from a distinct device, such as an external hard disk, so that your data can be readily recovered when the initial system is affected.
 There are three methods that you can use to safely backup your data.
 They include: